Fancy Pants Sunday: Mead

 Some call it honey wine, though the term is not endorsed by its makers.
 Mead is an alcoholic beverage made from honey, yeast, water, and often fruits, spices, and herbs.
 It ranges in alcoholic content but often settles between 14 and 20 percent.

-Mead is an incredibly out-of-fashion beverage made from fermented honey and water.
+Mead is an incredibly out-of-fashion beverage.
 But times and tastes are changing, and some local distributors have their sights set on modernizing perceptions and knocking the dust off the ancient drink’s faded appeal.

 “In our neck of the woods, mead is most associated with Vikings and the Britons they terrorized because, for the average American, it got stuck in their head while they were trying to nap through a high school lecture on Beowulf,” says Mike Bosold, a sales executive with NW Beverages.
 The truth is that mead was made widely across Europe and Africa, and I believe Chinese were enjoying the stuff as far back a 7,000 BC, although I think I was napping through that lecture.
 But, to put this into perspective, what was happening in Denmark at the time was pretty much nothing.”

 Bosold wisely mentions Denmark as he represents Dansk Mjød, Scandinavia’s largest meadery.
 All their meads are brewed based on recipes from the 1700s.
 Each batch is fermented then fortified with neutral spirit.
 This process not only helps to halt fermentation before all the unique characteristics of the honey are lost, but also extends the shelf life of the mead nearly indefinitely.

 “Dansk Mjød’s Viking Blod comes in a kickass heavy, black bottle and contains hibiscus, hops and spices,” says Bosold.
 “It smells like flowers and tastes like Valhalla.”